rowrowrowrow/GWU_M2/README.md

 # Loan Qualifier

-This application will match a loan candidate to a bank by providing some data on the candidate.
+This application will match a loan candidate to a bank by providing some data on the candidate and banks.

 ---